rcla/Pas2JS_Widget/README.md

 ### Notes
 * you need to manually add the `Application.CreateForm(TWFormX, WForm1);` statement for now
 * you can only use components from the _Pas2JS_ tab
-* when you add a component you need to remove the _pas2js_designer_package_ and _LCL_ packages from the project again before compiling
-* after each compile copy the resource `link`-entries from the generated _*-res.html_ file in front of the `script` entry in the project's HTML file

 ### Further plans
 * fix project template